wodby/wordpress-docs/docs/containers/varnish.md

 # Varnish

-You can configure Redis via environment variables that listed at https://github.com/wodby/wordpress-varnish.
+You can configure Varnish via environment variables that listed at https://github.com/wodby/wordpress-varnish.

 Integration: